 - Location, preferably out of your immediate area

 - Time and length of treatment

 - Your willingness to get sober and work through the inpatient program

 - If you have a Dual Diagnosis find a facility that is rooted in mental health

 Rehab can set the tone for your long-term recovery!
 This is why it’s so crucial to find the best possible treatment center for you.
 When you need inpatient drug rehab, you can find it.
 There are many licensed centers in every U.S. state.
-Feel free to call us at 949-625-4019 with any questions you might have about finding the right inpatient treatment center for you or someone you love.
+Feel free to Opus Health at 949-625-4019 with any questions you might have about finding the right inpatient treatment center for you or someone you love.